Greg Jones (wrestler)

-Greg Jones is one of the most successful American collegiate wrestlers of all-time.
-At West Virginia University, Jones won three NCAA Division 1 wrestling titles - one of only 39 wrestlers to accomplish that feat in the tournament's 75-year history.
+Greg Jones (born August 10, 1982) is an American former collegiate wrestler.
+At West Virginia University, Jones won three NCAA Division 1 wrestling titles.
 Shortly after his 5-3 decision of Cornell's Tyler Baier in the 184 pound finals, Jones was named the 2005 tournament's Most Outstanding Wrestler.
 In addition to his title in 2005, Jones won the 184 pound title in 2004 and the 174 pound title as a freshman in 2002.
-Jones is currently serving as the Head Wrestling Coach for Sanford MMA in Deerfield Beach FL.
+As of 2023, Jones serves as the head wrestling coach at MMA gym Kill Cliff FC in Deerfield Beach FL.